ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PlaceSearchModel.rst

 but it does not necessarily mean the results will be strictly ordered according to distance.
 A provider may ignore the hint altogether.

+.. _sdk_qtlocation_placesearchmodel_SearchResultModel.UnspecifiedHint         No relevance hint is given to the provider.-prop:

 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_placesearchmodel_SearchResultModel.DistanceHint            The distance of the place from the user's current location is important to the user.
+This hint is only meaningful when a circular search area is used.-prop:
 | SearchResultModel.UnspecifiedHint        | No relevance hint is given to the provider.                                                                                                                     |
 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_placesearchmodel_SearchResultModel.LexicalPlaceNameHint    The lexical ordering of place names (in ascending alphabetical order) is relevant to the user.
+This hint is useful for providers based on a local data store.-prop:
 | SearchResultModel.DistanceHint           | The distance of the place from the user's current location is important to the user.
 This hint is only meaningful when a circular search area is used.          |
 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | SearchResultModel.LexicalPlaceNameHint   | The lexical ordering of place names (in ascending alphabetical order) is relevant to the user.
 This hint is useful for providers based on a local data store.   |
 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+

 |

+.. _sdk_qtlocation_placesearchmodel_searchArea-prop:

 +--------------------------------------------------------------------------+
 |        \ searchArea : variant                                            |